 Prior to Schaefer’s current role, he was a project architect who managed the documentation, specifications, code analysis, engineering coordination and construction administration on complex educational facilities.
 On the University of Notre Dame Campus Crossroads Project, he led the development of a unique masonry facade support technique for the new additions, including documentation and coordination.
 He holds an associate in science – architectural engineering degree from Wentworth Institute of Technology.

-Smith worked on the recently complete Doylestown Hospital addition and renovation in Doylestown, Pa.
+Smith worked on the recently complete Doylestown Hospital addition and renovation in Doylestown, Pa. , and served as lead of the exterior envelope development team for the University of Iowa Stead Family Children’s Hospital.
 He has presented on healthcare design topics at the ASHE Seattle Conference and AIA Iowa State Chapter Annual Convention.
 Smith is a member of the American Institute of Architects and holds a Master of Architecture from Princeton University and a Bachelor of Science – Architecture from the University of Virginia.
 He is proud of his long-standing commitment as juror of student architectural projects at Kennesaw State University since 2004.

 Zygmunt is a committee member on the NCSEA and Connecticut Chapter of the Structural Licensure Committee, leading a local effort in Connecticut to establish a structural engineering licensure bill.
 He holds a Bachelor of Science in Civil Engineering and a Master of Science in Structural Engineering from the University of Connecticut.
 He is a member of the Connecticut Structural Engineers Coalition.